 Sports betting is not legal in the state of Texas currently.
 The Texas state legislature has discussed the implementation of sports betting, but no real progress has been made as of the end of 2020.
-The issue in the Texas state government in regard to sports betting has been the disagreements between Republican and Democratic legislators.
+The issue in the state government regarding sports betting has been the disagreements between Republican and Democratic legislators.

 Is there a projected sports betting launch in Texas?

-When sports betting is enacted, will you be able to bet on college teams in the state?
+When sports betting is enacted in Texas, will you be able to bet on college teams in the state?